h-oll/h-oll.github.io/_posts/2024-05-20-cryptography_in_a_quantum_world.md

 | 18:00  |                                | Discussion about future collaborations                                       |

 # Support
-This event is supported by [PCQT](https://pcqt.fr) and the ANR project SecNISQ.
+This event is supported by ANR project SecNISQ and

 ![PCQT](/assets/PCQT-full-txt-bleu.jpg)